crazy-penguins/raft/sites/docs/concepts/invoking-tasks.rst

     $ inv mytask --my-option

-Invoke works around this by automatically generating dashed versions of underscored names, when it turns your task function signatures into command-line parser flags.
+raft works around this by automatically generating dashed versions of underscored names, when it turns your task function signatures into command-line parser flags.